 What to Serve with Roasted Radishes:

 You can keep leftover roasted radishes stored in an airtight container in the refrigerator for about 3 to 5 days.
-You can also freeze them!
-They should last at least a couple of months in the freezer.

 Yes you can!
 Check out my air fryer radishes recipe.
 It’s mostly the same ingredients, just cooked differently.